 Modern Slavery Statement

 This statement has been published in accordance with the Modern Slavery Act 2015.
-It sets out the steps taken by NWF Group and its subsidiaries, during the 2018-19 financial year.
+It sets out the steps taken by NWF Group Plc and its subsidiaries, during the 2018-19 financial year which ended on the 31st May 2019.

-We acknowledge the responsibility we have to guard against modern slavery and human trafficking and are committed to eliminating any risk of it in our supply chain.
+We acknowledge the responsibility we have to guard against modern slavery and human trafficking and are committed to eliminating any risk of it in our businesses or supply chains.

 The Group is made up of three trading divisions: